eriqande/CKMRpop/cran-comments.md

 * 3rd-revised, first submission to CRAN:

-    1. making changes requested by Julia Haider
+    1. making changes requested by Julia Haider:
         - Shortened title to 65 characters
         - Used on.exit() to ensure working directory is returned to correct directory in run_spip() even if the function fails.
         - Left only three uses of `\dontrun`.
 I inspected the four previous uses of `\dontrun{}` in the examples.
 In three cases it is used because the examples will not run without further installation that